synbiomine/synbiomine-et/README.md

 # Licensing #

-Scripts in this directory are licensed under the LGPL 2.1
+Scripts in this directory are licensed under BSD, LGPL 2.1